andrewbauxier/zSquad/README.md

 # zSquad

-`zSquad` is a turn-based tactical strategy game inspired by the XCOM series.
-Players control a squad of soldiers in a fight against zombies, managing resources, customizing their team, and engaging in strategic combat.
-This demo showcases the software development skills and aims to secure funding for a more complete game.
-Note that progression and storyline are not included in this demo.
+`zSquad` is a turn-based tactical strategy game inspired by games of the same genre.
+Players control a squad of soldiers attempting to make it to safety in an apocalyptic world inhabited by zombies. key gameplay aspects include turn-based tactical combat, character and skill progression, and base management.

 ## Table of Contents